-Portrait photography is a bit like balancing a marble on a plate.
-There are so many things to keep track of.
-You have to communicate clearly with your subject, make them feel at ease, worry about camera settings, choose the right lens and compose your shot all at the same time.
-In this article, we'll offer some portrait photography tips to help you hone your skills.
+Portrait photography is a balancing act – there are so many things to keep in mind.
+Communicating with your subject and making sure they feel at ease is vital.
+And from a technical perspective, worrying about camera settings, choosing the correct lens and composing your shot are all key elements of the process.
+This article will offer some portrait photography tips to help you sharpen your skills.

 To get the best from this article, you'll need a good DSLR.
 Take a look at our guide to the best cameras for creatives for our pick of the best options.
 However, you can still get a fair way with a good camera phone – especially if you also pay heed to these smartphone photography tips.